Foods that are yellow are completely listed in this article. Before we start, let’s examine what yellow foods offer.

 The most significant crop in the United States and a staple food in many other countries is corn, maize, or sweetcorn.
 Native civilizations in Mexico and America were the first to cultivate this yellow maize, a domesticated member of the Poaceae family of cereal plants.

-In the US, this yellow meal is used as a traditional Autumn harvest décor and used as cattle feed and biofuel.
+In the US, this yellow meal is used as traditional Autumn harvest décor, cattle feed, and biofuel.

-Furthermore, Thiamin, niacin, pantothenic acid, and folate are B vitamins that you can get in abundance in corn.
-It is a fantastic source of dietary fiber.
-It is also a tremendous source of dietary fiber and contains the vital minerals phosphorus and magnesium.
+Furthermore, Thiamin, niacin, pantothenic acid, and folate are B vitamins that corn provides in abundance.
+Corn is also a fantastic source of dietary fiber and contains the vital minerals phosphorus and magnesium.

 9. Potatoes